ESHAL-SALEEM/aed_hackathon/REPORT.md

 single most important number for this tool's core job.
 Precision, F1, and reviewer-time percentiles below are reported as supporting metrics.

+Per the brief's requirement to report at least one effectiveness, one safety/error, and one performance/usability metric: **effectiveness** is recall (100%) and precision (90.9%);
+**safety/error** is the false-positive rate on the seeded test (5 of 25 known-clean records wrongly flagged, 20%); **performance/usability** is reviewer time per validated issue, reported with percentiles below rather than as an average alone.

 | Metric | Baseline (rules) | + Fuzzy matching | + AI anomaly layer |
 |---|---|---|---|
 | Total flagged | 149 (1.5%) | 2,453 (25.4%) | 2,580 (26.8%) |